lone2307/fine-tuning-model/README.md

 To change model, edit settings.py

-To change other settings, edit model.py
+To change dataset, edit dataloader.py

 To start training: